michelle-morin/ParkAPI/README.md

 ## Description

-_This API allows a user to create, read, update, and delete state and national parks._
+_This API allows a user to create, read, update, and delete state and national parks.
+All endpoints of the Parks Lookup API have a defualt version 1.0.
+Requests made to any endpoint without specifying a version number or specifying a nonexistent version number (as a query parameter '?v=1.0' in the path of the request) will default to version 1.0.
+Request responses to any endpoint contain a respone header named api-supported-versions, which lists all available API versions for that endpont (1.0 is the only version currently supported for each endpoint)._

 ## Specification user stories:
 * A user is able to read (GET) a list of all parks in the database.